-- (a) An affidavit permit (Figure 2-10) shall be required for: - (1) Construction of perimeter fences. - (2) Construction of sheds/green houses equal to or under Three Hundred (300) square feet, may be constructed with electricity, but no plumbing or kitchen elements. - (3) Construction of freestanding decks (less than thirty {30} inches in height) must follow the Town of Alpine adopted International Building and Residential Codes: This affidavit could have a turnaround time of three (3) business days. - (4) Construction of any and all attached decks must follow the Town of Alpine adopted International Building and Residential Codes; This affidavit could have a turnaround time of three {3} business days. - (5) Location of any new propane tanks after the initial construction of a primary structure.
+- (a) An affidavit permit (Figure 2-10) shall be required for: - (1) Construction of perimeter fences. - (2) Construction of sheds/green houses equal to or under Three Hundred (300) square feet, may be constructed with electricity, but no plumbing or kitchen elements. - (3) Construction of freestanding decks, equal to or under Three Hundred (300) square feet with a height of less than Thirty {30} inches from finished grade; deck installation must follow the Town of Alpine adopted International Building Code and/or International Residential Code. - (4) Construction of any and all attached decks must follow the Town of Alpine adopted International Building and Residential Codes; This affidavit could have a turnaround time of three [3] business days. - (5) Location of any new propane tanks after the initial construction of a primary structure.
 (Tanks shall be inspected by the Town Building Inspector.) - (6) The following roofing applications: